Styre-x/komorebiPy/README.md

 Meson needs to be installed through pip.
 The Ubuntu package is consistantly out of date.

 It needs to be installed under root to ensure it can access the location for install.
 Sometimes root install fails when the enviroment is "externally managed."
-This can be fixed by renaming the file to .old or installing python3 via bash.
+This can be fixed by renaming the file to .old, creating a venv and sourcing that, or installing python3 via bash and not through the package managers.
+This could break some installs if your distro needs a specific version of Python!

 ```bash
 sudo mv /usr/lib/python3.xx/EXTERNALLY-MANAGED /usr/lib/python3.xx/EXTERNALLY-MANAGED.old